About David

 "Remixer of the year 99"

-David Morales has just won the Grammy for Remixer of the Year, but clubland already knows him as the house pioneer behind an endless discography of dance classics.
+Finally (April, 1999)David Morales doesn't have to wait for his Grammy anymore (except to have it delivered)David Morales has just won the Grammy for Remixer of the Year, but clubland already knows him as the house pioneer behind an endless discography of dance classics.
 Morales, 37 grew up spinning at parties in his native Brooklyn and worked his way up to the Red Zone in Manhattan and then into the recording studio.
 In 1989, he formed the production company Def Mix with his beloved manager, Judy Weinstein, and musical soulmates Satoshi Tomiie and Frankie Knuckles-who won the Grammy in the same category, giving Def Mix the monopoly on the new award.
 Morales' remix masterpieces include: "Finally" by CeCe Peniston; "Stroblight Honey" by Black Sheep; "Lemon" by U2; "Who do u love" by Deborah Cox; "Here we go again" by Aretha Franklin; and "Dream Lover" by Mariah Carey.
 Hi is Carey's exclusive remixer.
 His 1998 single "Needin' You" went Top 10 in Europe, yet the more successful Marales become, the more fiercely he defends the underground.
 Morales spends more time spinning in Europe than he does at home, but you can catch his occasional appearance at Vinyl.
-Curling up on a leather sofa in the flatiron offices on Def Mix and Definity Records, Morales gave us his take on what music is and what it should be.
+Curling up on a leather sofa in the flatiron offices on Def Mix and Definity Records, Morales gave us his take on what music is and what it should be. |

-By Austin Downey for HX Magazine
+Austin Downey for HX